LunarX-ONE/White-Paper/README.md

 ![](https://img.shields.io/badge/White--Paper-v0.6.0-green.svg)

->LunarX is an universal middleware, designed to build a decentralized, economic, temper proof, anonymous and autonomous data management infrastructure for decentralized applications(DApp) and their users.
+>LunarX is an universal middleware, designed to build a decentralized, scalable, temper proof, anonymous and autonomous data management infrastructure for decentralized applications(DApp) and their users.

->It resembles database systems, but without centralized servers.
-Every peer joining the LunarX network becomes a part of the whole data service system, providing data access functionality to clients.
+>It knits individual nodes together, serving upper layer applications with uniform data chain functionality, and every peer joining the LunarX network becomes a part of the whole data service system.

 >In real world businesses, not all the data is transactional that has to be put into a blockchain, but these great amount of data still requires properties of anonymous, autonomous, temper proof, scalability and traceability, in an untrusted peer to peer network.